Niko Partners: Esports generated $519 million in Asia in 2019, growth continues in pandemic

-Esports generated $519 million in revenue in 2019 in Asia, making it No. 1 region in the world for such revenue, according to a report by market researcher Niko Partners.
+Esports generated $519 million in revenue in 2019 in Asia, making it the No. 1 region in the world for such revenue, according to a report by market researcher Niko Partners.
 The growth continues in 2020 despite the pandemic, though Niko does not have a specific forecast for this year.

 Overall, Niko found that Asia generated nearly half of all global esports revenue in 2019, hosting big events like Riot Games’ League of Legends Championships.
-Niko said that there are 510 million esports fans (who watch at least once a month) in Asia, with 595 million esports players.
+Niko said that there are 510 million esports fans (defined as those who watch at least once a month) in Asia, with 595 million esports players.
 Mobile esports games in Asia generated $13.3 billion in 2019, 68% of global mobile esports games revenue.

 But COVID-19 has slowed esports’ rapid expansion as in-person tournaments have moved to online-only or been put on hold.
 However, these setbacks have been offset by a significant increase in esports viewership and time spent gaming during the pandemic.